joakimk/toniq/README.md

 ## TODO and ideas for after 1.0

+* [ ] Document how to test an app using Toniq.
+E.g. use Toniq.JobEvent.subscribe, etc.
 * [ ] Admin UI
   - [ ] That shows waiting and failed jobs
   - [ ] Make data easiliy available for display in the app that uses toniq